folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 1. Select the piece you want to edit.
 2. In the **Edit piece** dialog, the same fields as the [Add piece](#adding-an-expected-piece) dialog appear.
 See above for more information.
 3. Edit the contents of fields, as needed.
+4. To add another piece after saving or quick receiving this piece, click **Create another**.
+After you save & close or quick receive, the **Add piece** dialog form is populated with details from the previous piece form.
+5. To save and receive the piece, click **Quick receive**.
-4. Click **Save & close.** A confirmation message appears and the piece is updated.
+6. To save without adding another piece, Click **Save & close**.
+A confirmation message appears and the piece is updated.

 ### Editing a received piece